-I’m a little obsessed with brownies right now and have been using the excuse of “needing to test more chili infused brownies” as a reason to bake them.
-The truth is I just like making and eating brownies, but to feel like I was actually doing something different, I made Rick Bayless’s Chocoholic Chile Brownies.
+I’m a little obsessed with brownies right now.
+My excuse for making them is “needing to test more chili infused brownies”.
+The truth is I just like eating brownies, but to feel like I was actually doing something different, I made these.
+They are Rick Bayless’s Chocoholic Chile Brownies.
 As far as chile enhanced brownies go, these may be the best yet.
 Or at least if you really, really, like chocolate.

 Here’s Rick Bayless’s recipe, and below I’ve included my version with a few notes and weights for those of you with scales.
 In my oven they took about 37 minutes, and then I gave them a full 2 hours to cool and a 24 hour chill period.
 When I took them out of the oven their internal temperature was just barely 212 degrees F so they were barely done, but the 24 hour refrigeration period helped everything sink in and the next day they were outstanding.